C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 Similarly, the directory `post_process/time` is created when running the post processing and can be continued if the post processing ended prematurely.

 In certain cases, if the simulation or the post_processing was stopped while writing a file, the last time step may be corrupted.
-In that case, just delete the last step to continue from the previous step.
+In that case, just delete the last step (the last directory in `time` directory) to continue from the previous step.

 Because the `run` and the `post` are separated, you may change any post-processing function after the simulation has been executed without having to run again the whole simulation.
 However, in that case, make sure you delete the directory `post_process/time` before running again the `post` script (otherwise the post processing script might think that their is no need to execute again).

+Finally if you change the name of your case (or copy and paste your case into a new name), you will have to reconfigure the compilation.
+To do that, just delete the directory `build` in your case.

-Finally the script `clean` completely cleans the simulation (without changing the parameters) if you want to completely start over the compilation configuration, the simulation and the post processing.
-It may be necessary if the directory of the case moved or changed name.
+Finally the script `clean` completely cleans the simulation (without changing the parameters).
+It deletes the compilation configuration (the `build` directory), the simulation results (the `time` directory) and the post processing results (the `post_process/time` directory).

 ## Next tutorial

 That's the end of this first tutorial.
-In the next, you'll learn how to create customize your flows and particles.
+In the next tutorial [01-custom-equations.md](01-custom-equations.md), you'll learn how to customize particles and flows to encode your own equations into the code.